levjj/docker-persistence/README.md

 Additionally, the container will automatically recover the latest backup if the data directory is empty when the container starts.

-This implementation is based on the [backup-volume-container](https://github.com/yaronr/dockerfile/tree/master/backup-volume-container).
+This implementation was inspired by the [backup-volume-container](https://github.com/yaronr/dockerfile/tree/master/backup-volume-container) from @yaronr.

 The following Docker Stack file shows how it can be used together with other containers to enable S3 persistence.